dengdaniel/my-website/README.md

 Update made on master on GitHub before rebase.

-## Repository Purpose
+## Purpose
-Update made on develop branch on GitHub.
-Update made on local README.md file on local develop branch.
+The purpose of this file is to provide examples on how to use Git and GitHub together.